fedosejev/react.tips/data/from-react-to-flux-to-redux/content.md

   <figcaption class="figure-caption">Figure 1.
 Our Shopping List application.</figcaption>
 </figure>

-## Built React.js with JavaScript ES5
+## Built with React.js and JavaScript ES5

 In this example, I am using only React.js without Flux or Redux to build the entire app.
 And I am using the good old JavaScript that all know and love (or hate?): version ECMAScript 5.